codedx/srm-docker/README.md

             - codedx-db
 ```

+>Note: Append `:Z` to the extra volume mount when using [selinux](https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label).

 ### HTTP Over SSL

 This Tomcat container can support HTTP over SSL.
 For example, generate a self-signed certificate with `openssl` (or better yet, obtain a real certificate from a certificate authority):